nipreps/qc-book/docs/animal-qc/acquisition.md

 for quality assurance.
 ### Coils
 Some volume coils require manual tuning.
-For scanners from out-of-business manufacturers, "homemade" coils are more common and less standardised.
+For scanners from out-of-business manufacturers, "homemade" coils are more common.
+These coils use known standards in day-to-day scanning, so are possibly more standardised in terms of replicability, but may be less standardised across sites.
 Cryocoils are increasingly available but not yet ubiquitous.
 ### Physiological monitoring
 While the requirements for accurate physiological monitoring is explained in more detail below, there are many pieces of hardware that can be discussed.
 This minimally includes rectal thermometers and respiration balloons, but can also include pulse oximeters and/or invasive blood pressure monitoring.
-### Other hardware_
+### Other hardware
 Cradles, bite bars, ear bars, pillows can be provided by the scanner manufacturer or "homemade".
 These facilitate support of the animal in the scanner and reduce movement.